LaunchCode-Education-Archived/skills-front-end/materials/studios/flicklist0/README.md

 # Studio: FlickList 0

 Welcome to your first Studio!
 Today is mostly just about getting set up.

 First, you will use Git to grab the starter code for the project.

-**(This will seem excessively complicated--and indeed it is a little more complicated than a normal Git workflow--for reasons that we'll explain later.
-But don't worry, we will tell you exactly what to do, and help you out if something goes wrong.
-That's what today is for.)**

 Next, you will register for an API key with themoviedb.org, an open source database of movies.

 Finally you'll plug your API key into the starter code, and see some immediate results!